 Take a look at this video from YouTube, there are many, many more that are much stronger.
 It is short and I promise you this will help you to understand why employers are being sued more and more today.

 It is now time for employers to not only understand the new labor laws for California in 2016 that we have discussed so far and will continue to discuss below.
 It is also time to protect your rights as an employer and the only way that you can effectively do that is to get and stay in compliance.

 One of the problems is that these new laws are not simplistic in nature.
-Many of them are far reaching and confusing, and if you don’t take the time to study them you may one day really wish that you had.
+Many of them are far-reaching and confusing, and if you don’t take the time to study them, you may one day wish that you had.

 Paid Sick Leave: Took Effect: In July Of 2015

 Let’s just take a minute and talk about the New Paid sick leave was a law that was passed and became law effective July 1, 2015.
-Now this law requires that employers now give 3 days of paid sick leave to all employees who qualify.
+Now, this law requires that employers now give three days of paid sick leave to all employees who qualify.
 The accrual rate is one hour of sick leave for every 30 hours worked.
-On the surface this does not sound like such a big deal.
+On the surface, this does not sound like such a big deal.
 However, it is a big deal because it is far more reaching than that.
-In the next few bullet points we will highlight some of the nuances of this new paid sick leave law.
+In the next few bullet points, we will highlight some of the nuances of this new paid sick leave law.

 - You must track the hours that have been accrued on the employee’s pay stub.

 - If you go the banking method, then you must track the number of hours the employee has left to use.